Omkara (2006 film): Plot

-Omkara appoints Kesu over Langda as his successor once he enters politics himself, as he feels Kesu, who hails from the upper classes and is college-educated, stands a better chance of winning over the younger, educated voting crowd than Langda, who is rustic and dropped out of school.
+Omkara appoints Kesu over Langda as his successor once he enters politics himself, as he feels Kesu, who hails from the upper class and is college-educated, stands a better chance of winning over the younger, educated voting crowd than Langda, who is rustic and a school-dropout.

 Langda, disappointed with Omkara's poor judgment and jealous of Kesu, his younger, less-experienced superior, decides to take revenge.
-He first causes a violent brawl between Kesu and Rajju by taking advantage of Kesu's low threshold for alcohol, which damages Omkara's faith in Kesu.
-Langda has Kesu convince Dolly to mollify Omkara, but at the same time uses Kesu's visits to Dolly as evidence to suggest to Omkara that the two of them are having an affair.
-Langda additionally has Indu, his wife and Omkara's sister, steal an expensive piece of jewelry that Omkara gifted to Dolly, and encourages Kesu to gift it to his girlfriend Billo.
+He first causes a brawl between Kesu and Rajju by taking advantage of Kesu's low threshold for alcohol, which affects Omkara's faith in Kesu.
+Langda has Kesu convince Dolly to mollify Omkara, and uses Kesu's visits to Dolly as evidence to suggest to Omkara that the two are having an affair.
+Langda additionally has Indu, his wife and Omkara's sister, steal an expensive piece of jewellery that Omkara gifted to Dolly, and encourages Kesu to gift it to his girlfriend Billo.

 Billo is later used to lure Kichlu out of hiding, so Omkara's gang can assassinate him.
 Omkara, Langda and their associates arrive at the hideout, where Billo is dancing.
 Omkara then chases down and murders Kichlu in a rage.
 Later, after they kill several people on a train, Omkara beats Langda and demands that he unambiguously tell him whether Kesu and Dolly are having an affair.
 Langda insists that they are.

-On the wedding day, a bird drops a snake into paint being used by Dolly: a bad omen.
-Indu tells her brother not to marry Dolly if he has any doubts.
+On Omkara and Dolly's wedding day, a bird drops a snake into the paint being used by Dolly: a bad omen.
+Indu tells her brother not to marry Dolly if he has doubts.
 Omkara is still unsure, and demands proof from Langda.
-Later, Langda tricks Omkara into believing that Kesu's explicit talk about Billo is referring to Dolly, and arranges for Omkara to watch Billo drop Omkara's heirloom jewelry at Kesu's door.
+Langda tricks Omkara into believing that Kesu's explicit talk about Billo is referring to Dolly, and arranges for Omkara to watch Billo drop Omkara's heirloom jewellery at Kesu's door.

 Convinced of the affair, Omkara smothers Dolly to death on their wedding night.
-Elsewhere, Langda shoots Kesu, who collapses but survives.
-Rajju shoots himself.
-Hearing gunfire, Indu rushes to Omkara, where she finds Dolly's corpse and the recovered jewelry.
-She confesses to having stolen the jewelry for Langda, making Omkara realize that Langda is responsible for his fatal misunderstanding.
+Elsewhere, Langda shoots Kesu, who collapses but survives and Rajju shoots himself.
+Hearing gunfire, Indu rushes to Omkara, where she finds Dolly's corpse and the recovered jewellery.
+She confesses to having stolen the jewellery for Langda, making Omkara realise that Langda is responsible for his fatal misunderstanding.
 As Langda leaves, Indu slashes his throat in retribution.
 The wounded Kesu enters, asking Omkara "How did you ever think...?"
 Omkara shoots himself in the chest and dies next to his wife.